rickpern/ember-cli-hello/README.md

 ## TODO
 * Only load service libraries that you've included in the config instead of loading hello.all
 * Add basic auth event handlers to initializer?
+* Make compatible with older versions of ember-cli?